 How the mapping works:

 •The node/row input of the ToolCodes filter is supplied by the ToolCodes item of the source file.
-The value for the Enterprise XML Developers edition is: XSMFSVDDSASW.
+The value for the "Enterprise XML Developers" edition is: XSMFSVDDSASW.

 •The XSMFSVDDSASW value is passed to the on-true parameter, and further to the input parameter of the tokenize-by-length function.

 •The exists functions now checks for existing/non-existing nodes passed on to it by the on-true parameter of the filter component.
 Existing nodes are those where there is a match between the ToolCodes chunk and the Code value.
-Non-existing nodes are where there was no ToolCodes chunk to match a Code value.
+Non-existing nodes are those where there was no ToolCodes chunk to match a Code value.